LJonesCE/Final-Project/README.md

 De-Mystifying  ML

 Scenario:
-I’m a data analyst for Lending Club.
+I’m a data analyst working for Lending Club.
 I have been tasked with reviewing 3 years of data and identifying the best lending markets based on various borrowing criteria (ex. state, zip code, loan purpose).

 Plan:
 My plan is to create a machine learning model that will determine the best lending markets using the loan status of past loans approval over a 3 year period.